 Approaching the Address

 Rue Mirangron sits within Nevers's central residential and commercial fabric.
 The city is accessible by TGV from Paris Bercy in roughly two hours, making it a viable destination for a day trip or an overnight stay without requiring the logistical commitment that more remote French gastronomic destinations demand.
 For visitors combining a meal with an exploration of the Loire valley's western reaches, Nevers works as a base with practical rail connections.
-Visitors planning a meal at Ô Puits should contact the restaurant directly for current opening hours, reservation availability, and any seasonal menu details, as this information is not published in third-party databases at the time of writing.
+Visitors planning a meal at Ô Puits should contact the restaurant directly for current opening hours and reservation availability.

 Planning Your Visit